 Bonallack’s playing pre-eminance came just before the establishment of the European Tour and the growth in tournament purses.
 The transition from amateur to professional was more cumbersome in those days – the PGA prevented amateurs from taking prize money for two years – and with a lack of conviction that he was really good enough little time appears to have been spent worrying about doing so.
 It simply made more sense for him to work in sales for the family business which was involved with refrigerated trucks and container bodies.
 This earned him a salary whilst affording him the flexibility to practice (normally in his lunch breaks) and play on the weekends as he wished.

 He married Angela Ward in 1958.
 A celebrity couple of the day the announcement of their earlier engagement made the front page news of almost every daily newspaper.
 Angela was the British Girls Champion in 1955 and English Ladies Champion in 1958 and 1963.
 Lady Bonallack was also runner-up in the British Ladies Amateur in 1962 and 1974.
 She played in six Curtis Cup teams (1956, ’58, ’60, ’62, ’64 and ’66).
 Playing together Angela and Michael won the Worplesdon Mixed Foursomes in 1958.
-Angela has recently been mentioned as one of the possible first wave of women members of The Royal & Ancient following last September’s vote. *
+[In February 2015 Lady Bonallack became one of the first women ordinary members of The Royal & Ancient GC of St. Andrews.]

-The couple have four children, Glenna (55), Jane (53), Sara (49) and Robert (47) and many grand children.
+The couple have four children, Glenna, Jane, Sara and Robert and many grand children.
 Unsurprisingly golf still runs through the family’s veins with Glenna, Jane and Robert all very good players.
 Jane (Baker – known as “JB” to her friends) went her own way preferring horses and riding.
 Angela and Glenna won the well known Royal Mid-Surrey Mothers and Daughters Competition in 1979 and 2000.
 In 2013 Glenna won it with her own daughter, Harriet.

 Michael Bonallack joined The Royal and Ancient Golf Club of St. Andrews in 1960.
 Over the years he has been Chairman of the Amateur Status Committee (1975-79) and of the Selection Committee (1975-79) and a Member of the Rules of Golf Committee (1979-83), the General Committee (1975-1978 and 1999-2000) and the Heritage Committee (2006-10).
 At the Club’s Autumn Meeting in September 2013 he become the 16th Honorary Member of The Royal and Ancient.
 He had previously been made a Life Member in 1999.
 As such his portrait is now displayed in the Big Room of The Royal and Ancient Clubhouse.
 Sir Michael said at the time: “I am extremely proud.
 I feel privileged to have been so closely involved with the Club for so much of my life and both it and the town of St Andrews are incredibly dear to me.
 It has been an honour to serve the Club.”